Quick Fix: Python raises the

 sudo pip3 install💡 If you have Linux with apt

 sudo apt install💡 If you have Windows and you have set up the

 py -m pip install💡 If you have Anaconda

 conda install -c anaconda💡 If you have Jupyter Notebook

 You’ve just learned about the awesome capabilities of the

-This is supposed to import the Pandas library into your (virtual) environment.
+This is supposed to import the uri-template library into your (virtual) environment.
 However, it only throws the following

 The most likely reason is that Python doesn’t provide